Spanish Language Data Points and Fun Facts

 - Translation tip: Be aware of target country.
 There are differences between Spanish (Spain) and Spanish (Latin America).
 The main differences are at the lexical level, however, in some cases, different vocabulary is used depending on the country.
 That is why the target country is an important factor to consider during the translation and localization process.

 - There is no tooth fairy in Spain.
 Instead, the Spanish have a legend called ‘Ratoncito Perez’ who exchanges children’s teeth for gifts.

 - I’m loving it!
-There are more than 108 McDonald’s in Puerto Rico.
-In fact, it is the country of Latin America’s first McDonald’s.
+There are more than over 500 McDonald’s in Spain.
 Interested in where the other 30,000+ locations are?
 Click here to find out.

 - Let’s socialize!
 As of December 2017, there are 22 million Facebook users in Spain.
 (Source: Internet World Stats)

 Welocalize Life Sciences is an ISO 9001, ISO 13485 and ISO 17100 certified language services company that specializes in translation for the life sciences industry.
 Contact us if you’re in need of professional medical, clinical or regulatory Spanish translation services.
 Please also follow us on Twitter: @Welocalize_LS.